 Exculpation.
 Notwithstanding any other terms of this Agreement, whether express or implied, or obligation or duty at law or in equity, no Indemnified Person shall be liable to the Company or any member for any act or omission (in relation to the Company, this Agreement, any related document or any transaction contemplated hereby or thereby) taken or omitted by an Indemnified Person in the belief that such act or omission is in or is not contrary to the best interests of the Company and is within the scope of authority granted to such Indemnified Person by this Agreement, provided that such act or omission does not constitute willful misfeasance or bad faith of such Indemnified Person.

+Successors and Assigns.
+Subject to the restrictions on Transfers set forth herein, this Agreement shall be binding upon and shall inure to the benefit of the parties hereto and their respective heirs, executors, administrators, successors, and assigns.

+Severability.
+If any term or provision of this Agreement is held to be invalid, illegal, or unenforceable under Applicable Law in any jurisdiction, such invalidity, or unenforceability shall not affect any other term or provision of this Agreement or invalidate or render unenforceable such term or provision in any other jurisdiction.

-IN WITNESS WHEREOF, the undersigned, intending to be legally bound hereby, have duly executed this Operating Agreement of ___________________________, 106 South Monastery AVE, LLC LLC as of the date first above written.
+IN WITNESS WHEREOF, the undersigned, intending to be legally bound hereby, have duly executed this Operating Agreement of 106 South Monastery AVE, LLC as of the date first above written.

-MEMBERS:

-____________________________________

-Name:
+Members:

 Avraham Oestreicher

-Name:

-_____________________________________

-Name:

 Exhibit a